ChengHsiangLu/Myofibroblast/README.md

 ```

-Basically, the plot is clustered by their treatments.
+Agains, the samples are clustered largely by their treatment status but in a more consistent fashion as compared to the unfiltered dataset.

 ![](/Pics/Second_dendrogram.png)